 Horsethief is actually named for the thieves who once tucked away their stolen livestock here.
 Get up close and personal with the colorful layers of the formations and enjoy both desert and prairie terrains full of native flora such as wildflowers and cacti.

-The trails are moderately difficult, and we recommend going early for the sunrise views, as it’s the best way to beat the intense heat and strong sun of the later hours.
+The trails are not difficult, and we recommend going early for the sunrise views, as it’s the best way to beat the intense heat and strong sun of the later hours.
 Be sure to prepare for these treks accordingly, wear good shoes, bring food and water, check the weather forecast, and don’t get lost!

 - Loop Trail